LeoOdaya117/laravel-react-survey/README.md

     ```
     npx tailwindcss init -p
     ```
--   Change the file or replace the code of **'tailwind.config.js'** in Laravel Project
+-   Copy the file or replace the code of **'tailwind.config.js'** in Laravel Project

 ```
 /** @type {import('tailwindcss').Config} */